We think this TV show stands out for:

 Is it any good?

-While MacGyver does have moments of violence (explosions, crashes, etc.), they're usually the by-product of Mac's resourcefulness and aren't gratuitous or used as a means to an end.
+While this series does have moments of violence (explosions, crashes, etc.), they're usually the by-product of MacGyver's resourcefulness and aren't gratuitous or used as a means to an end.
 Although some viewers who prefer today's higher-quality productions or like their dramas more action-packed might be bored, thanks to its discussion-worthy situations and lack of brutality, MacGyver is perfect fare for a family that wants to enjoy a night together in front of the tube.